-If we take a more introspective view into the programme delivery world we live in, pretty much everything we do in that world is designed to communicate effective messages around programme delivery:
+If we take a more introspective view into the programme delivery world we live in, pretty much everything we do is designed to communicate effective messages around programme delivery:

-When carrying out programme and portfolio assurance reviews and analysing the reasons behind major issues on programmes, it is amazing how many times we find that communication is one of the root causes of problems that cause costly delays and uncertain delivery.
-I am certain everyone reading this can easily think of a situation where things didn’t work out because the communication wasn’t done as well as it should have been, engagement, confidence and momentum in the programme was low and therefore it struggled to deliver.
+When carrying out programme and portfolio assurance reviews and analysing the reasons behind major issues on programmes, it is amazing how many times we find that communication is one of the root causes of costly delays and uncertain delivery.
+I am certain everyone reading this can easily think of a situation where things didn’t work out because of poor communication and low engagement, confidence and momentum in the programme.

 1. Take Time to Understand your Audiences

-It’s critical to remember that communication is a two-way process and involves listening, reading, and understanding who you are trying to engage through effective communication.
-Spend time analysing your audiences:
+It’s critical to remember that communication is a two-way process and involves listening to, reading and understanding the person you are trying to engage with through effective communication.
+Spend time analysing your audiences, for example:

-Responding to and managing communications which are relevant to your stakeholders’ motivations and styles helps to enable better engagement, confidence, momentum and ensures more successful and predictable delivery.
+Responding to and managing communications that are relevant to your stakeholders’ motivations and styles encourages better engagement and more successful and predictable delivery.

-If you look through a communications lens first and foremost when thinking about how to optimise the use of all the artefacts you are using to deliver your programme, it can greatly help the success and certainty of delivery.
-Adopt clear, concise and visual communications that empathise with the audiences and focuses on the key messages that will drive their engagement and the outcomes you need to achieve from those stakeholders.
+When looking through a communications lens, first and foremost focus needs to be how to optimise the use of all the artefacts you are using to deliver your programme.
+This can greatly help the success and certainty of delivery, so adopt clear, concise and visual communications that empathise with the audiences and encourages engagement.

-As an example, we have seen so many long and detailed programme Executive Summaries, the target audience don’t get past the first sentence and therefore all the potential benefits the PM could have gained from a high quality, clear and concise update which is targeted at their key stakeholders are lost.
+As an example, we have seen so many long and detailed programme executive summaries of which the target audience don’t get past the first sentence.
+The potential benefits the PM could have gained from a high quality, clear and concise update are immediately lost.

-Most stakeholders are impatient and don’t have the luxury of time, so concise, visual and clear is good!
+Most stakeholders are impatient and don’t have the luxury of time, so ensuring information is concise, visual and clear is crucial.

-Nowadays, we are in the massively fortunate position that there is such a wide and varied range of tools to communicate with.
-Using something new or different to communicate key messages, is innovative, dynamic and compelling, so it can really help the message land well and be remembered whilst also driving additional momentum and drawing key people into the programme.
+Nowadays, we are in the massively fortunate position of having access to a wide and varied range of tools to communicate with.
+Using something new or different to communicate key messages is innovative, dynamic and compelling, and can really help the message land and be remembered while driving additional momentum and drawing key people into the programme.